slaclab/TrackingResolution/README.md

   	-eta ETA, --eta ETA  pseudorapidity (default: 0)

   	-p P, --p P          momentum of the particle in GeV/c (default: 1 GeV)

+Caveat: at least three layers are needed for a reasonable output.